Metro Redux Finds a New Home with a Quality Port on Nintendo Switch

 The critically acclaimed Metro Redux bundle by 4A Games comes to Switch in a very well-done port that stays true to the originals versions.

-Metro Redux, a two-game collection that includes the remasted versions of critically acclaimed post-apocalyptic first-person-shooters Metro 2033 and Metro: Last Light, is available on Nintendo Switch as of now.
+Metro Redux, a two-game collection that includes the remastered versions of critically acclaimed post-apocalyptic first-person-shooters Metro 2033 and Metro: Last Light, is available on Nintendo Switch as of now.
 2010’s Metro 2033 and 2013’s Metro: Last Light join a plethora of games that are being ported over to Nintendo’s hybrid system following its overwhelming success with consumers.
 However, not all Switch ports are of good quality; Ark Survival Evolved, WWE 2K18, and Overwatch are among some of the worst Switch ports.
 On the positive side, some companies have seemingly solved the porting-puzzle as both Doom and The Witcher 3: Wild Hunt have very solid Switch ports.
 I’m happy to report that with Metro Redux, two more competent ports join the Switch’s ever-expanding library.

 For newcomers to the Metro series, the games are based on post-apocalyptic novels by Russian author Dmitry Glukhovsky.
 Moscow’s surviving civilians live underneath the city in old subway tunnels, where they take shelter from dangerous mutants roaming the gloomy radiated world.
 They’ve created makeshift towns beneath the surface but must wander into the dangerous subway tunnels to travel between encampments.
 It’s a world where everyone is motivated by self-preservation and will go to any means to achieve it; meaning that along with mutants, armed bandits are lurking in the dark tunnels.